 Research Project Title:

 "I am participating in SuperUROP to further develop high-level research skills and continue to learn about and contribute to the field of soft robotics.
 I am excited to design, build, and code my own soft robot creation and take ownership of a project.
-After working on a UROP in soft robotics for the past year, I want to take my research to the next level and apply what I have already learned to further advance my group and field of study."
+After working on a UROP in soft robotics last year, I want to take my research to the next level and apply what I have already learned to further advance my group and field of study."